mozilla-ai/lm-buddy/CONTRIBUTING.md

 `.github/workflows/publish.yaml` contains the GitHub Action used to publish wheels to PyPI.

+The publishing workflow can be triggered in two ways:
+1. Manually triggered on the GitHub Actions UI, which publishes the package to TestPyPI, or
-This workflow is triggered by the creation of GitHub Releases.
+2. Triggered by the creation of a GitHub release, which publishes to real PyPI.
-Draft releases trigger publishing to TestPyPI, while full releases trigger the prod version.

 When creating a GitHub release, make sure that the tag used for the release matches the version of the target code branch.